marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 `esp+1Ch+var_1C` is a flag passed by the caller, with value `0x1`.
 We then zero out the value at offset `+4` and exit, with the entry id in `[esi]` for the caller to find.
-After having identified an entry in the table, we look for NVRAM space to host the data:
+After having identified an entry in the table, we look for NVRAM space to host the data.
+NVRAM space look-up is covered in the next section.

 ```
 0002AFF1                 mov     ebx, [esp+140h+var_14]